 The longest-tenured member of the Red Foxes' coaching staff, Tom Kelly is in his 32nd year on the Marist sidelines.
 Kelly will continue to work with the Red Foxes' kickers.

-Under the tutelage of Kelly, kicker Jason Myers has established himself as one of the best at his position in the PFL.
-Myers has been an Honorable Mention All-PFL selection the previous two seasons, and led the league in touchbacks all three years.
+Under the tutelage of Kelly, kicker Jason Myers established himself as one of the best at his position in the PFL.
+Myers, who graduated in 2013, was an Honorable Mention All-PFL selection the previous three seasons, and led the league in touchbacks all three years.
 He now holds Marist’s all-time record for most points by a kicker.
 In 2011, he set a school record with a 49-yard field goal at Davidson.
 In March of 2015, Myers signed a free-agent contract with the Jacksonville Jaguars.

 Punter Kevin Pauly wrapped up a prolific career in 2011.
 Pauly was a two-time Honorable Mention All-PFL choice.
 In 2009, he set the then-program record for longest field goal (46 yards).
 In 2008, Pauly set a Marist program record by averaging 41.0 yards per punt.
 Pauly also tied a school record with a 76-yard punt in 2010.

 In 2005, Bradley Rowe set a Division I-AA school record with 36 successful extra point conversions in a single season.

 Kelly himself was a placekicker for Marist in its days as a club program, kicking over the course of four seasons before his 1975 graduation.
 In 1976, Kelly received a tryout with the New York Giants.

 Kelly lives in Wappingers Falls, N.Y., with his two sons, Brian and Patrick.